-The internal structure for the voltage inputs is shown in Figure 36.
-Each input circuit consists of an input protection diode, an attenuator, plus a capacitor to form a first-order, low-pass filter that gives the input immunity to high frequency noise.
+The internal structure for the voltage inputs is shown in Figure 37.
+Each input circuit consists of an input protection diode; an attenuator; plus a capacitor to form a first-order, low-pass filter that gives the input immunity to high frequency noise.

-Voltages with full-scale values greater than the reference are divided so that the full-scale value equals the reference (2.25 V).
+Voltages with full-scale values greater than the reference are divided down so that the full-scale value equals the reference (2.25 V).
 All analog inputs are multiplexed into the on-chip, successive approximation ADC.
 This ADC has a resolution of ten bits.
 The basic input range is from 0 V to 2.25 V, but the inputs have built-in attenuators to allow measurement of larger and smaller voltages.
-To allow a tolerance for these voltages, the ADC produces an output of 3/4 full scale (decimal 768 or 0x300) for the nominal input voltages.
+To allow a tolerance for these voltages, the ADC produces an output of 3/4 full scale (decimal 768 or 0x300) for the nominal input voltage and so has enough headroom to cope with overvoltages.